The thirteenth chapter can be broken down as follows:

 His War on the Saints – Revelation 13:7

 Many people have misunderstood the word “saints” thinking it refers to the church.
 It does not.
-The church at this time, is with the Lord in Glory, thank God.
+The church, at this time, is with the Lord in Glory.
+Thank God.
 It refers to Israel.
-In verse 6, the antichrist is blaspheming the tabernacle which is the temple to be rebuilt in Jerusalem.
+In verse 6, the antichrist is blaspheming the tabernacle, which is the temple to be rebuilt in Jerusalem.
 In the middle of the Great Tribulation period, the antichrist will break his seven-year non-aggression pact with Israel and other nations and declare war.
 The term “…and to overcome them…” refers to his invasion and defeat of Israel for the first time since she became a nation in 1948. “…all kindreds, and tongues, and nations.” refers to the Roman Empire as well as the Soviet Union and nations in the Far East (Daniel 11:44).
-The antichrist will desire to take over the whole world, and if not for the second coming of Christ according to Revelation 19, he would do just that.
+The antichrist will desire to take over the whole world, and if not for the second coming of Christ, according to Revelation 19, he would do just that.
 He will take over most of Europe and the Middle East, minus Jordan.
 He will also take over a great part of Africa.
-The Soviet Union will also be overcome according to Daniel 11:44 as will many countries in the east.
+The Soviet Union will also be overcome according to Daniel 11:44, as will many countries in the east.
 This could include China.
-This power is given to him by God and he will be allowed to continue 42 months according to Revelation 13:5.
+This power is given to him by God, and he will be allowed to continue 42 months, according to Revelation 13:5.

 The Extent of His Reign – Revelation 13:8-10

-Many have erroneously thought that the eight verse implies that everyone who is not a Christian will worship the antichrist.
+Many have erroneously thought that the eighth verse implies that everyone who is not a Christian will worship the antichrist.
 In the book of Revelation, we are given many examples of entire nations that will oppose him (Daniel 11:44).
 If the antichrist controlled the whole world, there would be no nation with the power to oppose him, but he will not control the entire planet.
 He will desire to do so.
 He will be well on his way to doing so but will be stopped by the Second Coming of Christ.

 Daniel plainly says that the antichrist will be stopped before he is able to accomplish his goal.
 Daniel 7:26 declares, “But the judgment shall sit, and they shall take away his dominion, to consume and to destroy it unto the end.”
 This passage in Daniel 7:26-28 says that he antichrist will be stopped and that his kingdom shall be given to the people of the saints of the Most High.

-It is speaking of the dominion of the antichrist, the old Roman Empire as well as the Soviet Union and possibly other nations in the Far East.
+It is speaking of the dominion of the antichrist, the old Roman Empire, as well as the Soviet Union and possibly other nations in the Far East.
 In this area, he will introduce his mark (666 or his name).
 And in this area, no doubt, hundreds of millions shall worship him.
 However, true Christians and followers of Christ will not worship him.
 This will instigate a great bloodbath.
 Revelation 17:9-17.

 The passage referring to the names being written in the Book of Life does not mean that the names of individuals are written there from the foundation of the world but that the slaying of the Lamb of God (the Lord Jesus Christ) was planned from the foundation of the world.
-John is telling every person on the face of the earth, Revelation 13:9, that “If any man have an ear, let him hear.”
+John is telling every person on the face of the earth (Revelation 13:9) that “If any man have an ear, let him hear.”
 In other words, he is saying “This is going to come to pass.”

 The 10th verse would probably be better translated “He that is destined to captivity will go into captivity: he that is destined to the sword will be killed by the sword.”
 Every person and nation with this destiny will see it fulfilled.
 The patience and faith of saints in Daniel and Revelation, concerns Israel.
-Their tribulation has been long, many have rebelled against God.
+Their tribulation has been long; many have rebelled against God.
 Yet, they have given the world the prophets, the law, and above all, the Messiah, the Lord Jesus Christ.
 Ultimately, that patience and faith will be realized and rewarded in the coming of Christ.

 The False Prophet – Revelation 13:11-13